Amy Aixi Zhang, President

 Yuan is a second-year J.D. student at Harvard Law School.
 She graduated from The Ohio State University and worked as an auditor for two years in financial services industry.
 Yuan’s interest in Blockchain and FinTech initially developed from her curiosity about Bitcoin.
 She would like to explore the impact of Blockchain technology and FinTech on the traditional banking industry and regulations of financial institutions.

 Mandy is a first-year J.D. student at Harvard Law School.
-She graduated from the University of Chicago with Honors in Economics, and has worked in fields of corporate banking, venture capital, and corporate law prior to law school.
-Mandy is interested in understanding the challenges that cutting-edge finance has posed upon the regulatory bodies, and is passionate about exploring ways that law could foster and sustain FinTech innovations.
+She graduated from the University of Chicago with Honors in Economics, and has professional experience in the fields of corporate banking, venture capital, and financial regulatory law.
+Mandy advises startups via the Harvard Law Entrepreneurship Project, serves on the Venture Fund Committee of Women Law Association, and works as a Panel Manager for the Harvard Asia Business Conference.
+Mandy is interested in understanding the challenges that blockchain poses on the regulatory bodies, as well as exploring ways that law can foster and sustain FinTech innovations.